Bruce Willis to retire from acting due to cognitive disease | Entertainment

 Bruce Willis to retire from acting due to cognitive disease

-Willis, together with actress Demi Moore, were one of Hollywood's most high-profile celebrity couples in the 1990s until their divorce in 2000, but they remained close after the break-up.
+Willis and actress Demi Moore were one of Hollywood's most high-profile celebrity couples in the 1990s until their divorce in 2000, but they remained close after the break-up.
 He is currently married to model and actress Emma Heming and is father to a total of five children with both women.
 "We are moving through this as a strong family unit, and wanted to bring his fans in because we know how much he means to you, as you do to him," said the statement, which was signed by the actor's family and shared on Instagram by Demi Moore and their daughter Rumer.

-Aphasia is a condition affecting an individual's ability to speak and effectively communicate with others.
-It usually occurs after strokes or head injuries, but can also arise over time due to brain tumors or degenerative diseases, according to the Mayo Clinic.
+Aphasia is a disorder most commonly caused by a stroke that can also stem from head trauma or, in rare cases, from neurological disease, said Brenda Rapp, a professor of cognitive science at Johns Hopkins University.
+Symptoms vary widely and can affect speech, comprehension and reading ability, Rapp said in a telephone interview.
+In some instances, aphasia can be treated with speech therapy.
 Willis had been especially active in recent years.
-He appeared in eight movies released in 2021 alone.
-None of them were critically acclaimed.
+He appeared in eight movies released in 2021 alone, none of which were critically acclaimed.

 The satirical Razzie film awards gave Willis his own special category this year, nominating him eight times for "Worst Performance by Bruce Willis in a 2021 Movie."
 The one called "Cosmic Sin" was awarded the Razzie on Saturday.
 Larry Gordon, producer of the first "Die Hard" movie and its 1990 sequel, said he was saddened by the news of Willis' condition, telling the Hollywood Reporter that the actor was "the consummate pro and a gutsy guy."